 - Your AC keeps tripping the circuit breaker.

 Can AC Compressor Be Repaired

 In some cases, the AC compressor can be repaired.
-However, this is one call which is best left to the experts in the field.
+However, this is one call that is best left to the experts in the field.
 Remember, the compressor is the very heart of your air conditioner.
 Sometimes a bad heart can be repaired, but at other times the only way to save the complete mechanism is through a heart transplant.
 Try to understand why your AC technician is advising you to replace the compressor instead of repairing it.
 If doubts persist, you can take the opinion of another technician from a different company.

 Maintenance Can Solve Most Issues

 Overlooking maintenance may seem to save you a few dollars, but the fact remains that it is necessary to keep your AC in good working condition.
 During maintenance itself, many things which damage the compressor get addressed.
-An expensive repair at a later on date or a relatively cheap annual maintenance, the choice is yours to make.
+An expensive repair at a later on a date or a relatively cheap annual maintenance, the choice is yours to make.

 In The End

-AC compressor not working but fan is running, this may cause you some discomfort and concern.
+AC compressor not working but the fan is running, this may cause you some discomfort and concern.
 But the best course of action is to get an HVAC expert to check the problem for you.
 Even if the issue is small, your AC would have got a complete checkup to prevent any more further concerns.
 Don’t wait for an issue to escalate, at the first sight of it book an appointment with an HVAC expert.